Geothermal Tax Credits

 US Geothermal Tax Credits

-An exciting new tax credit is now available for home and commercial building owners who install geothermal heating and cooling systems through the Energy Improvement and Extension Act of 2008 (H.R.
+A tax credit is available through 2016 for home and commercial building owners who install geothermal heating and cooling systems through the Energy Improvement and Extension Act of 2008 (H.R.
 1424).
 H.R.
 1424 offers a onetime tax credit of 30% of the total investment for homeowners who install residential ground loop or ground water geothermal heat pumps.
 A credit of 10% of the total investment is also available (no maximum) for a commercial system installation.

 Make Sure You Qualify